Manassas National Battlefield Park Artist-in-Residence Program

 The Artist in Residence program at Manassas National Battlefield Park was founded in 2016 and is open to students and professional artists who are over the age of 16 and U.S. citizens.
 The program provides time for artists to get away from everyday responsibilities to focus on their surroundings and their medium.
 Artists will translate the meanings and significance (themes) of Manassas National Battlefield Park into artistic expressions within their chosen art medium.
 Manassas National Battlefield Park’s Artist-in-Residence program is two-weeks long.
 Program dates will be selected by the park and selected artist.
 No stipend is provided.

 - Donate one piece of artwork to the park's collection.

-The Artist-In-Residence Program aspires to share with the public the history and scenic beauty of Manassas National Battlefield Park through the world of art.
+The Artist-In-Residence Program aspires to share with the public the historical, cultural, and natural resources of Manassas National Battlefield Park through the world of art.
 Artists will be encouraged to interact with park visitors on site.
 Artists will also be encouraged to host a presentation/art showcase for the public or park staff on his or her medium, interests and experiences.
 This interaction can be tailored to an individual’s medium, interest, and experience using only a few hours of one’s stay.
 Programs can be demonstrations, talks, exploratory walks, or performances.
 Artists must provide their own supplies and equipment for these presentations.

-Selected artists participating in Manassas National Battlefield Park’s Artist-In- Residence Program are asked to donate to the Park an original piece of work from, and representative of their residency in the battlefield which will serve to promote and celebrate the Park.
+Selected artists participating in Manassas National Battlefield Park’s Artist-In- Residence Program are expected to donate to the Park an original piece of work from, and representative of their residency in the battlefield which will serve to promote and celebrate the Park.
 Donated artwork must be received no later than six months after an artist's residency.
 Artists are required to sign a contract to provide the copyright for this artwork to the National Park Service.
 All submissions and agreements are maintained as part of the park's museum collections.
-Artwork may be used in exhibits, educational programs, commercial publications, public affairs, fundraising efforts, and by National Park Service Friend’s Groups for their products.
+Artwork may be used in exhibits, educational programs, commercial publications, public affairs, fundraising efforts, and by National Park Service partner organizations and cooperating associations for their products.
 Commercial use of the original artwork will be decided upon by the park and selected artist.